<img src="https://ws.zoominfo.com/pixel/6169bf9791429100154fc0a2" width="1" height="1" style="display: none;">

 As cloud-based workforces gain popularity, secure access management in legacy, cloud, and even multi-cloud environments becomes increasingly essential.

-StrongDM helps organizations with both SASE and CASB.
-Our Dynamic Access Management (DAM) platform gives enterprises visibility into and control over their entire network, from the edges to the cloud.
+StrongDM helps organizations with both SASE and CASB with our Zero Trust Privileged Access Management (PAM) solution, which gives enterprises visibility into and control over their entire network, from the edges to the cloud.
 This allows a company to protect its data and applications from threats more effectively.
 In addition, our platform is easy to set up and scale, making it a good option for enterprises looking for a comprehensive and limber solution.

 SASE vs. CASB: Frequently Asked Questions